Critical Questions You Should Ask Before Hiring an Attorney

 4. How many jury trials have you done in your career?

 Trials in front of a judge have a different tone and legal strategy than a trial by jury.
-An experienced trial attorney understands the motivating factors a jury will have have when determining if someone is guilty or not guilty.
+An experienced trial attorney understands the motivating factors a jury will have when determining if someone is guilty or not guilty.

 5. Explain your experience handling cases like I have been charged?